VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

  - is implemented in iTowns (and our solution is based on iTowns framework for now).
  - is also used by Cesium.

-The workflow is described [here](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Need021.md#notes).
+The client/server workflow for displaying a city is described [here](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Need021.md#notes).
 This design note answers parts 3 to 5 of this workflow that goes:

 ````
 3. the 3Dtiles-server forwards the request to a 3DBCity server